On the global regularity for anisotropic dissipative surface quasi-geostrophic equation: Introduction

 \end{thm} \begin{rem} As a matter of fact, the equation ${u}=-\nabla p-\theta e_{2}$ and the incompressible condition $\nabla\cdot {u}=0$ allow us to conclude

 Whence, performing the same manner as adopted in proving Theorem \ref{ThSQG}, one may complete the proof of Theorem \ref{ThSpmx} immediately.
 To avoid redundancy, we omit the details. \end{rem}

 .2in The present paper is organized as follows.
 In Section 2, we provide several useful lemmas which play a key role in the main proof.
 Then we dedicate to the proof of Theorem \ref{ThSQG} in Section 3.
+Besov spaces and several inequalities are collected in Appendix \ref{appd11}.
+For convenience, we present the local well-posedness theory of (\ref{SQG}) in Appendix \ref{appd12}.

 .4in